Is It Possible To Get An Aggravated Assault Charge In Okaloosa County Reduced?

 - Improper Exhibition: At a party, you get really drunk and start waving a gun around with no intent of harming anyone.

-I am writing about this difference because the prosecutors in Okaloosa County almost always start out by charging the more serious felony charge of Aggravated Assault, which carries the mandatory prison sentence.
+I am writing about this difference because the prosecutors in Okaloosa County almost always start out by charging the more serious felony charge of Aggravated Assault with a Firearm.

 It is your criminal defense lawyer’s job to carefully review the facts of your case and determine whether an effective argument can be made to reduce the case from a felony to a misdemeanor.

-We have successfully made that argument many times on behalf of our clients, and those clients were able to stay out of prison and were able to keep a felony off of their record.
+I have successfully made that argument on behalf of my clients, and those clients were able to stay out of prison and were able to keep a felony off of their record.

 Digging into a case’s minute details is what separates a really good defense attorney from an over-worked and inexperienced public defender, and it often makes all the difference in someone’s life.

 Give yourself the best possible chance of staying out of prison and call Flaherty Defense Firm at (850) 243-6097.
-We are a highly effective Okaloosa County criminal defense law firm that knows how to get results for our clients.
+I am a highly effective Okaloosa County criminal defense attorney that knows how to get results for my clients.

 Flaherty Defense Firm can give you the help you need when you need it the most.
-If you have been charged with Aggravated Assault in Okaloosa County, call us today.
+If you have been charged with Aggravated Assault in Okaloosa County, call me today at (850) 243-6097.